ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 Bidder can register a bid for lot №1:

-.. http:example:: http/bid-lot1.http
+.. httpexample:: http/bid-lot1.http
    :code:

 And append responses for criteria requirements:

-.. http:example:: http/add-requirement-responses-to-bidder.http
+.. httpexample:: http/add-requirement-responses-to-bidder.http
    :code:

 And activate a bid:

-.. http:example:: http/activate-bidder.http
+.. httpexample:: http/activate-bidder.http
    :code:

 Then bidder should upload proposal document(s):

-.. http:example:: http/upload-bid-proposal.http
+.. httpexample:: http/upload-bid-proposal.http
    :code:

 It is possible to check the uploaded documents:

-.. http:example:: http/bidder-documents.http
+.. httpexample:: http/bidder-documents.http
    :code:

 Bidder can register bids for all lots:

-.. http:example:: http/bid-lot2.http
+.. httpexample:: http/bid-lot2.http
    :code:

 Then bidder should upload technical and private documents of proposal.

 We can update tender during ``active.tendering`` period.
 Bids will be invalid after updating tender.
 For example, let's reduce the lot price to 400.

-.. http:example:: http/tender-invalid-all-bids.http
+.. httpexample:: http/tender-invalid-all-bids.http
    :code:

 Here is the bidder's proposal after tender was updated.

-.. http:example:: http/bid-lot1-invalid-view.http
+.. httpexample:: http/bid-lot1-invalid-view.http
    :code:

 Firstly bidder has to renew bid, even if he was placing a bid just for a lot №1.

-.. http:example:: http/bid-lot1-update-view.http
+.. httpexample:: http/bid-lot1-update-view.http
    :code:

 Then bidder has to renew bid only for a lot №1.

-.. http:example:: http/bid-lot2-update-view.http
+.. httpexample:: http/bid-lot2-update-view.http
    :code: